jefftranter/6502/asm/2ksa/README.txt

 Page 16: The two instances of "JSR BIN2HEX" should read "JSR BIN2HX".

-Page 24: The third instruction "LDAZ PRMTAB" should be "LDAZX PRMTAB" (or in the the more conventional CC65 assembler, "LDA PRMTAB,X").
+Page 24: The third instruction "LDAZ PRMTAB" should be "LDAZX PRMTAB" (or in the more conventional CC65 assembler, "LDA PRMTAB,X").

 Page 28: The first instruction "LDA #00" should be "LDY #00".